mtbrobotanist/qt_ros/README.md

 This repository is designed to be cloned into the src directory of a catkin workspace.
-That is, a workspace created by running the command `catkin_init_workspace` from inside src (but not the src dir of this repository!). see here: http://wiki.ros.org/catkin/Tutorials/create_a_workspace
+That is, a workspace created by running the command `catkin_init_workspace`. see here: http://wiki.ros.org/catkin/Tutorials/create_a_workspace

-The CmakeLists.txt file is already configured to automatically compile all files into a shared library (lib_qt_ros.so) which is linked to the executable created from main.cpp, so long as you put the appropriate files in their respective directory.
+The CmakeLists.txt file is configured to automatically compile all files into a shared library (lib_qt_ros.so) which is linked to the executable created from main.cpp, so long as you put the appropriate files in their respective directory.
-Don't move main.cpp unless you want to edit CMakelists.txt yourself.
+Don't move main.cpp unless you want to edit CMakelists.txt yourself (you may want to edit if you plan on renaming the library, which you should).

 For those new to qt don't trip if when examining your headers you see `#include "ui_<my_file>.h"` and it doesn't exist yet.
 Just run `catkin_make` from the root of your catkin workspace and